midl-xyz/midl-js/apps/docs/midl/tools/contracts/advanced-usage.md

 ## Calling CompleteTx
 [CompleteTx](../../actions/addCompleteTxIntention.md) allows you to withdraw your assets back to Bitcoin L1.
-A complete transaction can retrieve either native BTC or Runes.
+A complete transaction retrieves native BTC and Runes on request.

 ::: tip
 Passing only `shouldComplete: true` to `execute({})` will retrieve only native satoshis.